(track of a Western Coyote, on morning sand at Coral Pink Sand Dunes, Utah, USA)

 The checkerboard pattern of 1 cm squares provides information about a photograph's scale in two dimensions.
 The high contrast black-and-white pattern is highly visible and is easily identified by viewers as a reference scale.

 The 2 cm neutral grey square at the right of the reference scale is intended for making colour corrections.
 If light illuminating the scene (including the reference scale) has a colour cast, the neutral grey will pick up that cast; for example, light from a blue sky gives a blue cast to scenes not in direct sunlight.
 Photo editing tools such as Photoshop can eliminate such colour casts by adjusting the colour balance of known-neutral objects back to neutral colour.
 In Photoshop, use the middle eyedropper of the Curves tool (see Photoshop Help on Curves for more information).

-Problems sometimes occur when the reference scale is a small part of a photo: Purple fringing, chromatic aberration, and shortcomings of a camera's internal image processing can create colour fringes that bleed into the grey patch.
-In such cases, colour-correction based on the grey patch will be wildly and obviously off.
-The bleeding is usually visible when the image is highly magnification (eg., in Photoshop).
+Caveats: When the reference scale is a small part of a photo, shortcomings of a camera's lens and internal image processing can cause purple fringing, chromatic aberration, and other defects that bleed into the grey patch.
+In such cases, colour-correction based on the grey patch may be wildly and obviously off.
+The bleeding is usually visible when the image is highly magnified (eg., using Photoshop).
 In these situations it is sometimes better to colour-correct using the white sections of the reference scale (with the right-most eyedropper of the Photoshop Curves tool).

 You can control how many pixels Photoshop uses when colour sampling by right-clicking when using the eyedropper.

 The black and white sections of the reference scale can be used to set the high and low points of a photograph, but often the black squares will not be as dark as other parts of the photo (the black of the photographic paper is not an absolute black).

 Click here for a demonstration and a perspective worksheet.